Estimated time until plug & play solar kits hit UK shops

 Sun Hours is the free app for solar owners (and soon-to-be solar owners) in the UK.
 Enter your postcode and your system's peak output — get a 7-day kWh forecast and hourly curve showing when your panels hit their best.
 Plan your washing, EV charging, and high-draw appliances around the sun.
 No account.
 No tracking.
 No faff.

-Plug-in solar UK — common questions
+Plug-in & plug-and-play solar UK — common questions